Skip to main content

 Rare Side Effects

-These are uncommon but patients should be aware of them.
+These are uncommon but important to be aware of.

 How to Minimize Side Effects